muninn-hall/muninn-hall.com-website/docs/Moderation-Bots/overview.md

 ## Bots for my users

 Apart from that, offering moderationbots as a service to your users can greatly improve the safety of everyone on Matrix.
-Currently the most common way in which you as a server admin can provide a moderation bot to your users is:
+Currently the most common ways in which you as a server admin can provide a moderation bot to your users is:
 * **single bot for entire server**
     * this requires the homeserver staff to get involved and approve the addition of new rooms to the set of protected rooms for the bot
     * in this setup, the "main" bot can also be used to block invites based on policy lists for all users on the server
     * pro: no additional setup/maintenance
     * con: this offers no option for the user to chose the applied policy lists or other features themselves
+* **spinning up bots on request**
+    * in this scenario, you spin up bots on a per request basis
+    * Draupnir, when setup as an appservice allows for self-service like deployment
+    * pro: communities have full access to the bots capabilities individually
+    * con: possibly higher initial setup work and, depending on the deployment method, higher ongoing effort

 ## Bots we recommend